 Update: Oct 2019.
-Searching Sources can be easily managed using the SailPoint IdentityNow PowerShell Module.
+Searching Sources can be easily be performed using the SailPoint IdentityNow PowerShell Module.

 There are times when need to get an extract of all objects on an IdentityNow Source.
 Just a particular Source, not the object from the Identity Cube with attributes contributed from multiple sources.